NicholasTD07/blog-posts/drafts/swift/redux-in-swift-pt-1.md

 In this blog, I will introduce you to the concept of Redux architecture briefly, implement and explain it in Swift bit by bit with minimum changes each time, while satisfying Redux's requirements and making it compilable at the same time.

+Although the snippet in this blog is written with Swift 2.2, I will update it to Swift 3 syntax in the next blog.

 ## Redux

 > Redux architecture revolves around a **strict unidirectional data flow**.